KeithBurghardt/Stack-Exchange-User-Behavior/README.md

 •	If a vote is cast before a post becomes Community Wiki, but is removed after the post becomes CW, the removal does not affect reputation
 (source).

-•	 Before May 2011, downvoting questions cost the downvoter one reputation point (source).
+•	 Before May 2011, downvoting questions cost the downvoter one reputation point.

 •	Deleting and undeleting posts may reverse reputation effects as well, if these posts have votes.
 Actions previously taken on deleted posts cease to affect reputation within five minutes (source), unless the post meets both the following criteria (in which case the